 Rope worms are long, rope-like structures that sometimes occur in the intestines.
-According to some scientists, they are parasitic worms, but others believe that they are nothing more than a buildup of intestinal mucus and debris and may pass in a person’s stool during an enema or other clearing procedure.
+According to some scientists, they are parasitic worms, but it is more likely that they are nothing more than a buildup of intestinal mucus and debris and may pass in a person’s stool during an enema or other clearing procedure.

-According to one scientific theory, rope worms are a type of parasite.
+According to one proposed theory, rope worms are a type of parasite.

 In 2013, researchers published an article outlining the five distinct life stages of a rope worm.